-Turkey and Syria earthquakes kill over 3,500 – latest updates
+Third quake hits Turkey as death toll crosses 4,000 – latest updates

-Turkey-Syria earthquakes - latest: Two huge tremors kill over 3,500 as death toll continues to climb
+Turkey earthquake – latest: Third quake hits country as death toll crosses 4000

-Rescuers seek to map out search priorities, after second earthquake rocks Kahramanmaras region in wake of country highest-magnitude tremor since 1939
+Rescuers seek to map out search priorities, after third earthquake rocks Kahramanmaras region in wake of country highest-magnitude tremor since 1939

 Live: Rescuers search under rubble in Turkey as death toll from first earthquake crosses 1,500